+Students who arrive to class after the bell (or are not prepared for class per their teachers expectations) are considered tardy.
+Three tardies is equal to one lunch detention.
 Students who arrive to class within the first 10 minutes after the bell are considered tardy.
-Students arriving to class 10 minutes or more after the bell are considered absent.
+Students arriving to class 10 minutes or more after the bell are considered unexcused absent.